This is the multi-page printable view of this section. Click here to print.

 • Click Confirm.

-• Validate Domain in Azure
+• Domain verification in Azure

 Step 2.
-Add Account in CAM console
+Add an account in the CAM console

 • In CAM, go to View Project > Manage Accounts.